protontypes/open-sustainable-technology/CONTRIBUTING.md

 - [ ] Create a pull requests and wait for the reaction of the maintainer.
 We may ask you additional questions or you may need to make changes to your pull request.
 - [ ] To reorder the list or for creating new catagories please open an issue.
 After a discussion in the issue comments we can decide on how to reorganize the list based on a pull requests from you.

-Further details on how do `Pull Requests` can be found in the offical GitHub [documentation].
+Further details on how do `Pull Requests` can be found in the offical GitHub [documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).